PRESENT:

 the Thrive by Five campaign and supports the Associations in their

-3. Write to our Federal Member Trent
+involvement in the campaign; 3.
+Write to our Federal Member Trent

 Zimmerman, Prime Minister Scott Morrison, the Leader of the Opposition